haziqj/iprior/cran-comments.md

 This version addresses `These (still?) have files with vignette-like filenames with no identifiable vignette engine (as spotted by tools::pkgVignettes(check = TRUE)), see below: can you pls fix as necessary?` as instructed by K Hornik.

 ## Test environments
-* local macOS High Sierra 10.13, R 3.4.2
+* local macOS High Sierra 10.13, R 3.4.3
-* OS X El Capitan 10.11.6 on travis-ci, R 3.3.3
+* macOS Sierra 10.12.6 on travis-ci, R 3.3.3
-* Ubuntu 14.04.5 on travis-ci, R devel, release and oldrel (with valgrind)
+* Ubuntu 14.04.5 LTS on travis-ci, R devel, release and oldrel (with valgrind)
 * Windows Server 2012 R2 x64 build 9600 on appveyor-ci, R devel, release and oldrel
 * win-builder (devel)